okami101/vuetify-admin/packages/docs/guide/tutorial.md

 ## Create and edit pages

-Create and edit page will share in general the same form.
+Create and edit page will generally share the same form.
 It's a good practice to separate it to a dedicated `Form` component.
-It will automatically registered as global `{resource}-form` component so you can directly use it as-is.
+It will automatically be registered as global `{resource}-form` component so you can directly use it without manual importing.
 See next example for user creation and edition page :

 **`src/resources/users/Create.vue`**